Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: Measuring Tankie Activity

-To the best of our knowledge, this is the first large-scale data-driven study to examine tankies.
-While previous research~\cite{grover2019detecting,waller2021quantifying} \emph{does} mention tankie subreddits r/tankie and r/tankies, they both have relatively few subscribers (42 and 213 at the time of this writing, respectively).
-We therefore start from scratch and create our own set of tankie subreddits.
+\descr{Identifying tankie subreddits.} To our knowledge, this is the first large-scale measurement study to examine tankies.
+Although previous research~\cite{grover2019detecting,waller2021quantifying} \emph{does} mention subreddits r/tankie and r/tankies, both have relatively few subscribers (42 and 213 at the time of this writing, respectively).
+We thus create our own tankie subreddit list.

-We begin by searching for the terms ``tankie'' and ``tankies'' on Reddit, from which we discovered \emph{r/InformedTankie}, which has 13.8K members.
-Via a qualitative analysis, it is quite clear that r/InformedTankie serves as a sort of hub for tankie users, with resources and information related to the tankie ideology.
-For example, r/InformedTankie's banner provides a definition of tankies that aligns with Petterson's description (Section~\ref{sec:background}): \begin{quote} For those who aren't aware of what ``tankie'' means, its context has culturally changed in the online left from meaning people who support the USSR sending tanks into Hungary to crush the fascist coup, to being an umbrella term for communists in general, especially Marxist-Leninists who defend and/or support the Actually Existing Socialist (AES) countries. \end{quote} The banner also includes a list of eight ``Allied Subreddits.''
-Via manual inspection, we find that four of them (r/Genzedong, r/sendinthetanks, r/asktankies, and r/BunkerTube) express support for so called AES countries as well as describing themselves as communist (specifically, ``Marxist'' or ``Marxist-Leninist'') in their banners.
-The remaining four subreddits are related to the more general Marxist/Marxist-Leninist perspective rather than being specifically tankie related.
+We begin by searching for the terms ``tankie'' and ``tankies'' on Reddit, discovering \emph{r/InformedTankie} with 13.8K members.
+Via a qualitative analysis, it is clear that r/InformedTankie is a central hub for tankies, offering resources and insights into their ideology (screenshot can be seen in Figure~\ref{fig:informed_tankie}).
+This includes providing a wiki, promoting a Discord server for tankie users, and having a dedicated section for supporting Actually Existing Socialist (AES) countries.
+For example, r/InformedTankie's banner defines ``tankie'' in line with Petterson's description: \begin{quote} For those who aren't aware of what ``tankie'' means, its context has culturally changed in the online left from meaning people who support the USSR sending tanks into Hungary to crush the fascist coup, to being an umbrella term for communists in general, especially Marxist-Leninists who defend and/or support the Actually Existing Socialist (AES) countries. \end{quote} The banner also includes a list of eight ``Allied Subreddits.''
+Via manual inspection, we find that four of them (r/Genzedong, r/sendinthetanks, r/asktankies, and r/BunkerTube) express support for so-called AES countries and identify as communist (specifically, ``Marxist'' or ``Marxist-Leninist'') in their banners.
+The remaining four subreddits focus on broader Marxist/Marxist-Leninist views rather than being specifically tankie related.